RWS/studio-api-docs/apiconcepts/batchtasks/processing_files_and_application_logic.md

 # [Creating the Output File](#tab/tabid-7)
 [!code-csharp[FileReader](code_samples/FileReader.cs#L40-L44 "Creating the Output File")]
 ***
 In the next step, we loop through each paragraph unit of the SDL XLIFF file.
 We make sure to process only paragraph units that actually contain segments.
 When we encounter a paragraph unit that only contains structure tags (i.e. no localizable segments), we abort.
-When looping through the segment pairs we write all segments with the selected confirmation status to the output text file:
+When looping through the segment pairs, we write all segments with the selected confirmation status to the output text file:
 # [Outputing the Segment Pairs](#tab/tabid-8)
 [!code-csharp[FileReader](code_samples/FileReader.cs#L48-L68 "Outputing the Segment Pairs")]
 ***